frioux/blog/content/posts/a-few-of-my-favorite-tools.md

 ---
 # `strace`

 Recently I've started branching out some in my debugging style.
-In the past it was usually adding print statements, reading docs carefully, reading logs, etc.
-I still mostly add print statements when I'm debugging my own code, but when trying to figure out why some program isn't work instead of reading docs I go straight to `strace`.
+In the past it was usually adding print statements, reading docs carefully, reading logs, etc.  I still mostly add print statements when I'm debugging my own code, but when trying to figure out why some random program isn't working, instead of reading docs I go straight to `strace`.

 If you don't already know, `strace` traces system calls, so it effectively gets between the program and the kernel and lists all the system calls being made.